Dahil Mahal Na Mahal Kita: Cast and characters

-Original Story
+Original story

-The original story for this movie is lifted from the Maalaala Mo Kaya Episode titled Billiards which starred Giselle "G" Toengi and Matthew Mendoza.
+The original story for this movie is lifted from the Maalaala Mo Kaya episode titled "Billiards" which starred Giselle "G" Toengi and Matthew Mendoza.
 Coincidentally, Jan Marini also played the female protagonist's best friend.
-The movie had an original working title of "Bad Girl" but Star Cinema executives changed the title to avoid confusion with the 1991 film "Bad Girl", which was produced as a sexy film by Regal Films and topbilled by Cristina Gonzales.
+The movie had an original working title of Bad Girl but Star Cinema executives changed the title to avoid confusion with the 1991 film Bad Girl, which was produced as a sexy film by Regal Films and topbilled by Cristina Gonzales.

 Potential remake

-In 2017, Viva Entertainment reportedly planned to produce a remake of Dahil Mahal Na Mahal Kita which would star Julia Barretto (Claudine's real-life niece) and Joshua Garcia but never came to materialization for some unknown reasons.
+In 2017, Viva Entertainment reportedly planned to produce a remake of Dahil Mahal Na Mahal Kita, which would star Julia Barretto (Claudine's real-life niece) and Joshua Garcia, but the project eventually entered development hell and was never released due to reasons still unknown.